ponylang/pony-tutorial/packages/standard-library.md

 ### The collections package

 Speaking about collections it is worth taking a look at the package of the same name.
-The collections package contains the generic common containers such as List, HasMap, HashSet.
+The collections package contains the generic common containers such as List, HashMap, HashSet.

 ```pony
 use "collections"